-Once you’ve carried out your research, whether it’s using SEO tools, doing the manual process or our other suggested ways, the next step is to create your content and tailor it to the type of featured snippet you’re aiming for.
+Once you’ve carried out your research, whether it’s using SEO tools, using the manual processes or our other suggested ways, the next step is to create your content and tailor it to the type of featured snippet you’re aiming for.

 Below are some tips that we’ve picked up when researching paragraph featured snippets and list featured snippets:

 Start your piece of content by clearly answering your targetted question.
 The highest number of characters we’ve seen for a paragraph featured snippet is 324 characters.
 That’s about 4 lines of text so try to answer the question in a short, simple block of text.

 From research, bulleted lists and numbered list featured snippets display 4, 5, 6, 7 and 8 listed items before a “more items” link is displayed.
 Hence, we recommend keeping your bullets straight-forward and to-the-point.

 After the initial question is answered at the beginning of the article, you can then expand on the answer in the paragraphs that follow.

 Make sure that your optimised content is accompanied by a relevant image, ensuring you include your targetted keyword/question in the image alt tag.

 Image Alt Tags Google’s definition of an “image alt tag” is as follows: ‘An alt tag, also known as “alt attribute” and “alt description,” is an HTML attribute applied to image tags to provide a text alternative for search engines.’

 3. Format your content

 Formatting your content in a way that Google can understand will help you gain that featured snippet.
 Using basic HTML tags will increase your chances including:

 Header Tags Header tags are used to categorise text headings on a web page.
 They are the titles and subcategories of a web page and help indicate to readers and search engines what the page is about.